 Crack-a-Nut Mysteries made the excellent S.O.U.P. and—given how excellent that game was to play through—I knew that I would be making my way through the rest of the Crack-a-Nut catalog before too long.
 So, when I ordered Root of All Evil, I suspected it would be good—what I didn’t expect was that it would be a heckin’ narrative masterpiece.

 From the moment I opened the cardboard shipping box, I knew the game was something special: inside the shipping container was a wooden box accented with sprigs of moss on top of it and completely nailed shut.
 I had to grab a hammer to pull the nails out of the box, noticing an ominous looking latin phrase burned into the lid when I did so.
 Despite the latin warning, I forged ahead and pulled the—convincingly old—nails out of the box and opened the lid, only to discover that, much like Pandora, I had made a grave mistake.
-A nearly-poetic missive glue to the inside of the lid informed me of newly-acquired damnation.
+A nearly-poetic missive glued to the inside of the lid informed me of newly-acquired damnation.
 I would need to act quick, not to save myself, but to save those close to me.

 Inside the box were a number of items that looked convincingly antique and worn; the centerpiece of which was a tattered journal.
 The journal provided the meat of the story and was surprisingly long and in-depth, taking me the better of an hour to read through.
 I was a bit worried initially when I saw the length of the journal, however I found it to be very well-written, compellingly dropping me directly into the mind of the box’s previous victim, a despicable priest who had his own encounter with the box.

 One thing I really loved about the game is that the puzzles were almost all entirely optional, enhancing the story but not necessarily being required to complete the game.
 It was a long game too, requiring several sessions in order to finish it all.
-I left it out on my table between sessions and would often pause and thumb through the journal, looking for clues, or pick up an item and try to suss out its purpose.
+I left it out on my table between sessions and would often pause as I walked by and thumb through the journal, looking for clues, or pick up an item and try to suss out its purpose.
 At the end of the game, a series of nested envelopes was provided to offer up a few hints before ultimately ending with an answer sheet, that walks through all of the game’s puzzles and their solutions.
 After reading through, I was pleased to see that I had managed to find and solve all of them.
 Overall this experience was amazing and I enjoyed it so much, that I’ve already ordered Double Major.

 This is truly a narrative experience and is the best story I’ve seen in an at-home game so far.
 As mentioned, the journal is key to this, immersing you in the story and giving context to everything inside the box.
 The game also has one of the best endings I’ve ever seen in an at-home game, blending theater and magic in a way that made for a truly unforgettable experience.